jonlpersson/ed-latimore/site/_posts/2022-04-10-how-to-be-an-adult-6-things-to-stop-doing.md

 * I had serious attachment/abandonment issues
 * [No model for a successful romantic relationship](/how-to-be-patient-in-a-relationship/)

-All of these were the result of experiences (or lack thereof)&nbsp; in my childhood.
+All of these were the result of experiences (or lack thereof)  in my childhood.

 Instead of using these issues as an excuse for how my life was going (and it wasn’t going great), I took control and began to work on them so I could relieve the pain they caused in my life and in the lives of those who crossed my path.

 Everyone goes through shit as a child that sets them back.
-The difference is that responsible adults deal with their childhood trauma so that it doesn’t deal with them.&nbsp;
+The difference is that responsible adults deal with their childhood trauma so that it doesn’t deal with them.

 ## 3\.
 You take responsibility for everything in your life